Shane-XB-Qian/jj/README.md

 - `fuzzy`   if to 'fuzzy' filter        -can be switched -when in `jj` -by `ctrl-r`.
 - `dirOnly` if to display/show dir only -can be switched -when in `jj` -by `ctrl-f`.
 - `mruHist` if to display/show mru hist -can be switched -when in `jj` -by `ctrl-v`.
+- `curOnly` if to display/show cur only -can be switched -when in `jj` -by `ctrl-\`.

+* cur only means only show fs under cur path -or 'cwd' (if set 'root dir')
+* cur only is higher priority than mru hist when if both switched to true.

 * Use `tab` to complete dir.